Study & Intern in Barcelona

 Faculty & Staff

-CEA CAPA provides housing, program classrooms and study areas.
-They also arrange on-site orientation and program excursions, as well as social and cultural events.
+The LAC provides housing, program classrooms, and study areas.
+We also arrange on-site orientation and program excursions, as well as social and cultural events.
 Classes are taught by Spanish and European faculty who are specialists in their academic field and in the field of teaching foreign students.

 Program Structure

-13–18 credits for fall or spring semester (Effective Spring 2024, enrollment should total 12–16 credits), 6 credits for summer session.
+12–18 credits for fall or spring semester, 6 credits for summer session.

-This program appeals to students who are interested in gaining a deeper understanding of Spanish culture, need to fulfill liberal arts requirements, and want to participate in an internship related to their field of study.
-This program offers three different tracks:
+In this program, you will gain a deeper understanding of Spanish culture, fulfill liberal arts requirements, and participate in an internship related to your field of study.
+This program offers two different tracks for you to choose from:

 Study Center